MON - FRI 8AM - 5PM

 How far the generator should be from the house also applies to neighboring houses.
 Your neighbors can even sue you in the event of a riot.
 If there is a fireplace around the generator, change the generator's location, as it can create a fire hazard.

-Hazards associated with a whole-house generator
+Hazards associated with a generator

-Without a doubt, a backup generator is a must for any homeowner who wishes to run their equipment when the main power goes down.
+Without a doubt, a generator is a must for any homeowner who wishes to run their equipment when the main power goes down.
 However, these devices are not 100% secure.
 For this reason, it's best to understand the danger they pose to protecting yourself, your loved ones, and your neighbors.

 1. Carbon monoxide poisoning

+Carbon monoxide poisoning occurs when people inhale odorless and colorless carbon monoxide gas for an extended period of time.
 Every year, approximately 50,000 people need medical attention due to accidental carbon monoxide poisoning.
 About 430 of them will die.
 You might not realize that portable generators contribute a lot to these numbers.
 85% of carbon monoxide fatalities come from generators.

-Because whole-house generators contain internal combustion engines that partially burn fuel, they also produce carbon monoxide.
+Because generators contain internal combustion engines that partially burn fuel, they also produce carbon monoxide.
 Therefore, you need to pay attention to where the exhaust system of the entire home generator is facing.

 If it's too close to your home, you're in danger.
 But if it's too close to your neighbor's property, they'll get in trouble.
 But because they usually stay outdoors, they pose less danger than portable versions.